- Overview

 Call the Job Sync API to create a job posting with screener questions.

 In January 2024, Indeed introduced schema versions for screener question configuration.
-As Indeed adds features, it makes minor upgrades to the version.
-The Application payload shows the schema version as 1.X, such as 1.1, 1.2, and so on.
-To support major and minor upgrades without breaking your integration, we recommend that you keep this value flexible.
-You do not have to match the minor schemaVersion in the screener question JSON.
+As new features are added, Indeed updates the minor version.
+The application payload shows the schema version as 1.X, such as 1.1 or 1.2.
+To avoid breaking your integration, keep this value flexible.
+Your screener question JSON does not need to match the minor schemaVersion.

 Considerations